ManuelSalvador3/QMK-keyboard/README.md

  ### **If you dont understand the keycodes, you can check them here: https://beta.docs.qmk.fm/using-qmk/simple-keycodes/keycodes**

+## **VIA folder**
-In the VIA folder you will find a json file that defines the layoyut and that you can just upload to VIA and flash the layout into your board.
+In the VIA folder you will find a json file that defines the layout and that you can just upload to VIA and flash the layout into your board.
 In the folder you will also find a jpg of the layout which is the next one:

 ## **Layer0:**